longpractice/linux_kernel_index/mm/m.md

 ## mem_init
 routine used in start_kernel(), architecture-specific.
 It disables the bootmem allocator and perform the transition to the actual memory management functions.

+## migratetype

+a enum to donate the type of free area according to mobility.
+The free list is divided according to mobility so that fragmentation problem is releaved.

+enum migratetype {
+	MIGRATE_UNMOVABLE,
+	MIGRATE_MOVABLE,
+	MIGRATE_RECLAIMABLE,
+	MIGRATE_PCPTYPES,	/* the number of types on the pcp lists */ MIGRATE_HIGHATOMIC = MIGRATE_PCPTYPES,
+#ifdef CONFIG_CMA
+	MIGRATE_CMA,
+#endif
+#ifdef CONFIG_MEMORY_ISOLATION
+	MIGRATE_ISOLATE,	/* can't allocate from here */
+#endif
+	MIGRATE_TYPES
+};

+note MIGRATE_ISOLATE is a special virtual zone that is required to move physical pages across NUMA nodes.
+On large systems, it can be beneficial to bring physical pages closer to the CPUs that use them most.

 ## mk_pte
 Must be implemented by all architectures. creates a pte entry; a page instance and the desired page access permissions must be passed as parameters